Advanced Color Selector¶

 Here you can pick the hsx model you’ll be using.
 There’s a small blurb explaining the characteristic of each model, but let’s go into detail:

-- Stands for Hue, Saturation, Value.
-Saturation determines the difference between white, grey, black and the most colorful color.
+Stands for Hue, Saturation, Value.
+Saturation determines the difference between white, gray, black and the most colorful color.
 Value in turn measures either the difference between black and white, or the difference between black and the most colorful color.

-- Stands for Hue, Saturation, Lightness.
+Stands for Hue, Saturation, Lightness.
 All saturated colors are equal to 50% lightness.
-Saturation allows for shifting between grey and color.
+Saturation allows for shifting between gray and color.

-- Stands for Hue, Saturation, Luma, with Luma being an RGB approximation of true luminosity.
+Stands for Hue, Saturation, Luma, with Luma being an RGB approximation of true luminosity.
 (Luminosity being the measurement of relative lightness).
-HSY’ uses the Luma Coefficients, like [http://en.wikipedia.org/wiki/Rec._709 Rec 709], to calculate the Luma.
+HSY’ uses the Luma Coefficients, like Rec.
+709, to calculate the Luma.
 Due to this, HSY’ can be the most intuitive selector to work with, or the most confusing.

-Then, under shape, you can select one of the shapes available within that colour model.
+Then, under shape, you can select one of the shapes available within that color model.

-Triangle is in all colour models because to a certain extent, it is a wildcard shape: All colour models look the same in a equilateral triangle selector.
+Triangle is in all color models because to a certain extent, it is a wildcard shape: All color models look the same in an equilateral triangle selector.

 This allows you to edit the Luma coefficients for the HSY model selectors to your leisure.
-Want to use [http://en.wikipedia.org/wiki/Rec._601 Rec 601] instead of Rec 709?
+Want to use Rec.
+601 instead of Rec.
+709?
 These boxes allow you to do that!

 By default, the Luma coefficients should add up to 1 at maximum.

-- The HSY selector is linearised, this setting allows you to choose how much gamma is applied to the Luminosity for the gui element.
-1.0 is fully linear, 2.2 is default.
+The HSY selector is linearised, this setting allows you to choose how much gamma is applied to the Luminosity for the gui element.
+1.0 is fully linear, 2.2 is the default.